javascript-tutorial/server/README.md

     These are required to update and run the project.
     For Windows just download and install, otherwise use standard OS install tools (packages or whatever convenient).

+    Please use Node.JS 10.

+    If you're using Node.JS 8, then default NPM package manager is buggy, please update it with `npm up -g` command.

     (Maybe later, optional) If you're going to change images, please install [GraphicsMagick](http://www.graphicsmagick.org/).

 2. Install global Node modules: